lmullen/jsr/_source/issues/vol16/richards.markdown

-Launched by a nuanced reading of Jean Toomer's "Portrait in Georgia," Watson argues that depictions of the southern body expose the "lifeless condition of U.S. political subjectivity" (11), what Russ Castronovo deems "necro citizenship" (11), and have done so since the colonial era.
+Launched by a nuanced reading of Jean Toomer's "Portrait in Georgia," Watson argues that depictions of the southern body expose the "lifeless condition of U.S. political subjectivity," what Russ Castronovo deems "necro citizenship," and have done so since the colonial era (11).
 In particular, Watson's brief survey of the literary terrain leading up to 1893 spotlights the "hypermaterialized" (14) southern bodies of slavery, the frontier, and disability that cast the region as "a zone of